jpbruinsslot/slack-term/README.md

     "sidebar_width": 1,

     // OPTIONAL: turn on desktop notifications for all incoming messages, set
-    // the value as: "all", and for only mentions and im messages set the
+    // the value as: "all".
+For only mentions and im messages set the
     // value as: "mention", default is turned off: "" "notify": "",